nphumbert/nphumbert.github.io/source/drafties/index.markdown

 footer: true
 ---

-> Concepts and principles of software development in a single draft!
+> Concepts and principles of software development in a single drawing!

 ## #1.
 Interface Segregation Principle (ISP)